Filling Knot Holes With Polyurethane

 But is polyurethane a good choice for filling knot holes that will tend to be larger and deeper than scratches and small holes?
 Maybe not, no pun intended.

 Knot holes will tend to be deeper than a scratch, and the depth will play a bit of a part in filling it.
-The woodworkers we spoke with, coupled with our own experience, tell us the depth needing to be filled might be beyond a polyurethane to both dry and cure fully.
-That will lead to an unstable filler, even with sawdust from the wood being filled added to the mix.
+The woodworkers we spoke with, coupled with our own experience, tell us that the depth needing to be filled might be beyond a polyurethane to dry and cure fully.
+That will lead to an unstable filler, even with sawdust from the wood being filled and added to the mix.

-Surrounding the knot hole with pieces of tape will limit the spread of the epoxy and make the cleanup easier.
+Surrounding the knot hole or crack with pieces of tape will limit the spread of the epoxy and make the cleanup easier.
 After drying, the excess can be scraped off and then sanded with your orbital sander to a smooth finish flush with the surrounding wood surface.

 Epoxy is strong and waterproof.
-A low viscosity epoxy to seal cracks and knot holes is a good choice.
-For small cracks and pinholes, choose a different epoxy; if epoxy is your preference, something like TotalBoat Penetrating Epoxy that is better suited for the smaller and more minor flaws.
+A low-viscosity epoxy to seal cracks and knot holes is a good choice.
+For small cracks and pinholes, choose a different epoxy; if epoxy is your preference, something like Total Boat Penetrating Epoxy is better suited for the smaller and more minor flaws.

 A slow-drying epoxy (2 or more days) will allow any bubbles that have formed to rise to the surface and disappear.
 Epoxy resin will do the trick for you and fill the knot hole well and smoothly.

-Wood Preparation for Filling a Knot Hole
+Wood Preparation for Filling a Knot Hole or Crack

 There is no special preparation for the wood you are filling beyond normal preparation.
-Sanding and cleaning well, wiped with a tack cloth, and perhaps even vacuumed to remove all dust from the knot hole will be sufficient.
-Remember that whatever is in the knot hole when you fill it with a polyurethane/sawdust mixture or an epoxy will be there once the fill has dried and cured.
+Sanding and cleaning well, wiping with a tack cloth, and perhaps even vacuuming to remove all dust from the knot hole will be sufficient.

 Post filling, and as we mentioned above, scraping away the excess filler you’ve chosen and sanding to smoothness is all that is needed.
 A colored epoxy, a black one, for instance, will make a more professional appearance for your project.